tobixoxo/Recommender-System/README.md

 - `#AD8174`

 ## How to run locally
-- clone the repo
+- Clone the repository
-- make a vitrual environment and activate it(optional)
+- Make a vitrual environment and activate it(optional)
-- run `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt`
-- run `flask run`
+- Run `flask run`
-- open `localhost:5000` on your browser
+- Open `localhost:5000` on your browser
+- **Note** : initial setup takes 3-4 minutes due to preprocessing

 ## Making account
 - to make an account, enter dummy credentials